timschumi/gmod-discord/README.md

 ## Setup (client-side)

-The only thing that the player has to do is to bind his Steam ID to his Discord User-ID.
+The only thing that the player has to do is to bind his Discord user to his Steam ID.
-This is done by entering `!discord <USER-ID>` into the Garry's Mod chat.
+This is done by entering `!discord <ident>` into the Garry's Mod chat.

+`ident` can be one of the following:

-The User-ID is obtained by enabling Developer Mode in Discord (Settings > Appearance > Developer Mode), right clicking yourself in the user list and pressing "Copy ID".
+- Snowflake-ID (obtained by right-clicking yourself in the user list and pressing "Copy ID" while in Developer Mode)
+- Full username with discriminator (e.g. `timschumi#0319`)
+- "Small" username (e.g. `timschumi`)
+- Guild-specific nickname

+The plugin will choose the first match that it encounters.
+If the correct one isn't chosen while using a nickname or "small" username, please use a more uniquely identifying option, like the full username with discriminator or the Snowflake-ID.

 ## Credits
 **marceltransier** for the [original plugin/bot combo](https://github.com/marceltransier/ttt_discord_bot) that this is based on.